akitogo/mailchimpV3/README.md

 # mailchimpV3
-Our goal is to offer a feature complete Mailchimp Api 3.0 Wrapper for Coldfusion Coldbox.
-It is still work in progress
+A feature complete Mailchimp Api 3.0 Wrapper for Coldfusion Coldbox.

 There are a few Coldfusion implementations for Mailchimp but they are all far from being feature complete.